 Probable Cause Current firmware configuration is inconsistent.
-Remedy Restart the product Perform a firmware pairing Update the complete firmware.
-If the problem persists, contact your local Schneider Electric representative. i Clearing the Error Code This detected error is cleared as soon as its cause has been removed.
+Remedy Restart the product Perform a firmware pairing Update the complete firmware of the device.
+Refer to Soft starter firmware update, page 178.
+If the problem persists, contact your local Schneider Electric representative.
+Clearing the Error Code This detected error is cleared as soon as its cause has been removed.